 But enough of ancient history.
 I’m still wallowing in the mess of trying to understand Mr. Brooks tortured diction.
 Just what the hell could he mean by “exponentially” in this context?

 Well — math jokes are not for amateurs, and I certainly don’t want to dive into xkcd territory (No!
 No!
 No!
 Quantum leaps are really smalllllll), but it occurs to me that Mr. Brooks’ statement is more than usually meaningless if you don’t know what exponent he’s thinking about.

 And then it became clear.
 The only way any of Mr. Brooks’ attempts to assert some connection between his thought and that fundamental tool of science, mathematical reasoning actually makes sense, given the gap between reality and his accounts of it, is if that exponent contains the factor “i.”

 That is all.

-Image: Nicolas Neufchâtel, “Nürnberger Schoolmaster Johann Neudörffer and a Student,” 1561.Explore posts in the same categories: bad writing, Health Care, Iraq, Mathematics, MSM nonsense, Stupidity, Uncategorized comment below, or link to this permanent URL from your own site.
+Image: Nicolas Neufchâtel, “Nürnberger Schoolmaster Johann Neudörffer and a Student,” 1561.bad writing, Health Care, Iraq, Mathematics, MSM nonsense, Stupidity, Uncategorized comment below, or link to this permanent URL from your own site.